What is a Style Sheet and Why is it Important

 What to Do Once You Have One

-The style sheet provides a great reference for when you are going through an edit especially if you are rewriting, expanding, or adding a new scene.
+The style sheet provides a great reference when you are going through an edit, especially if you are rewriting, expanding, or adding a new scene.
 Referencing the style sheet will help ensure consistency within the newly written scenes.
 It is also a great reference for ensuring consistency throughout a series.

-Now that you know what a style sheet is you should know that you don’t have to wait for an editor to make one for you.
+Now that you know what a style sheet is, you should know that you don’t have to wait for an editor to make one for you.
 If you feel it would be helpful to have while still writing (and in my experience it definitely is), then go ahead and make one for yourself.
 Here is the template I use to make my style sheets.

 Drop me a comment if you have any questions about style sheets.